coinnovationlab/incubator-superset/sco_configuration/INSTALLING.md

 ### INSTALLATION OF SUPERSET

+1. Move folder "sco_configuration" outside of "incubator-superset", to a destination of your choice.

-1. Install and launch Superset (from "https://superset.incubator.apache.org/installation.html"):
+2. Install and launch Superset (from "https://superset.incubator.apache.org/installation.html"):

    `cd incubator-superset`